Interplay of superconductivity and dissipation in quantum Hall edges

 Abstract

-Systems harboring parafermion zero-modes hold promise as platforms for topological quantum computation.
-Recent experimental work (Gül et al., arXiv:2009.07836) provided evidence for proximity-induced superconductivity in fractional quantum Hall edges, a prerequisite in proposed realizations of parafermion zero-modes.
-The main evidence was the observation of a crossed Andreev reflection signal, in which electrons enter the superconductor from one chiral mode and are reflected as holes to another, counter-propagating chiral mode.
-Remarkably, while the probability for cross Andreev reflection was much smaller than one, it was stronger for $\nu=1/3$ fractional quantum Hall edges than for integer ones.
+Proximity-induced superconductivity in fractional quantum Hall edges is a prerequisite to proposed realizations of parafermion zero-modes.
+A recent experimental work [G\"{u}l et al., Phys.
+Rev. X 12, 021057 (2022)] provided evidence for such coupling, in the form of a crossed Andreev reflection signal, in which electrons enter a superconductor from one chiral mode and are reflected as holes to another, counter-propagating chiral mode.
+Remarkably, while the probability for crossed Andreev reflection was small, it was stronger for $\nu=1/3$ fractional quantum Hall edges than for integer ones.
 We theoretically explain these findings, including the relative strengths of the signals in the two cases and their qualitatively different temperature dependencies.
-Beyond the coupling of the two counter-propagating modes through Andreev reflection and back-scattering, an essential part of our model is the coupling of the edge modes to normal states in the cores of Abrikosov vortices located close to the edges.
-These vortices are made dense by the magnetic field needed to form the quantum Hall states, and provide a metallic bath to which the edges are tunnel-coupled.
-The stronger crossed Andreev reflection in the fractional case originates from the suppression of electronic tunneling between the bath and the fractional quantum Hall edges.
-Our theory shows that the mere observation of crossed Andreev reflection signal does not necessarily imply the presence of localized parafermion zero-modes, and suggests ways to identify their presence from the behavior of this signal in the low-temperature limit.
+An essential part of our model is the coupling of the edge modes to normal states in the cores of Abrikosov vortices induced by the magnetic field, which provide a fermionic bath.
+We find that the stronger crossed Andreev reflection in the fractional case originates from the suppression of electronic tunneling between the fermionic bath and the fractional quantum Hall edges.
+Our theory shows that the mere observation of crossed Andreev reflection signal does not necessarily imply the presence of localized parafermion zero-modes, and suggests ways to identify their presence from the behavior of this signal in the low temperature regime.

 0 comments